aws/eks-anywhere/designs/customized-configurations.md

 ## Problem

-Currently, the eks anywhere CLI provides generate and install commands.
-Both these commands’ aim is to provide the ability for users to install a curated package in the cluster.
+Currently, the eks anywhere CLI provides `generate` and `install` commands.
+Both these commands aim is to provide the ability for users to install a curated package in the cluster.
 Currently, both commands do not support the ability to override any configurations that would enable the user to customize the curated package.

 ## Tenets